Discrete-to-continuum limits of interacting particle systems in one dimension with collisions: Introduction

 Regarding the second challenge, in \cite{ForcadelImbertMonneau09} an attempt was made to prove the convergence of the ODE system by developing a similar notion of viscosity solutions for a `spatially integrated' version of the ODE system.
 Then, the limit passage can be carried out effectively with regular test functions for which the right-hand side of the PDE is well-defined.
-The authors succeeded (among other achievements) in proving the convergence as $n \to \infty$ in the single-charge case (i.e.\ $b_i = 1$ for all $i$).
-In this case the particles do not collide, and one can work with a regularization of the Coulomb force.
-However, working with this regularization for the signed particles turned out difficult.
+The authors succeeded (among other achievements) in proving the convergence as $n \to \infty$ in the \textit{single}-charge case (i.e.\ $b_i = 1$ for all $i$).
+In this case the particles do not collide.
+This allows for regularizating the Coulomb force.
+However, for the case of signed particles a regularized Coulomb force can cause complications such as the formation of persisting particle clusters which influence the dynamics of surrounding particles; see \cite[Chapter 9]{VanMeurs15} for simulations.
 Thirteen years later, this difficulty was overcome in \cite{VanMeursPeletierPozar22}.
-Instead of working with a regularization, the notion of viscosity solution was modified in order to allow for the singular Coulomb interactions.
+Instead of working with a regularization, the authors modify the notion of viscosity solution.
 The idea is technical; reducing the class of test functions at points where collisions may occur in order to handle the singularity at collisions.